dojo/docs/dojo/fx/slideTo.rst

 Return value
 ============

 The *dojo.fx.slideTo* function returns an instance of dojo._Animation.
 To execute the slideTo, call the *play()* function on the animation.
-This object can be used with other dojo animation functions, such as `dojo.fx.chain <dojo/fx/chain>`_ and `dojo.fx.combine <dojo/fx/combine>`_ to link it with other effects to perform complex animations.
+This object can be used with other dojo animation functions, such as :ref:`dojo.fx.chain <dojo/fx/chain>` and :ref:`dojo.fx.combine <dojo/fx/combine>` to link it with other effects to perform complex animations.

 ========
 Examples